nilsw13/spring-react/README.md

-🚀 Modern Multi-tenant SaaS Starter Kit
+🚀 Spring-Boot React SaaS Starter Kit

+🙋 THIS IS A STUDENT PROJECT THIS MIGHT NOT BE THE BEST WAY TO DO THIS, BUT IT WORKS AND IM HERE TO LEARN SO FEEL FREE TO GIVE ME FEEDBACK ON HOW TO IMPROVE THIS PROJECT.

 A production-ready starter kit for building scalable SaaS applications with Spring Boot and React.
 This boilerplate provides a solid foundation with built-in multi-tenancy support, modern frontend architecture, and enterprise-grade security features.